-Master Teachers are writers with rich publication and teaching histories, the kind of writers who teach in the best MFA programs and writers conferences across the country, teachers who write craft texts or edit prominent magazines.
-Peter Ho Davies, Brenda Miller, C. Michael Curtis, Kevin McIlvoy, Nancy Zafris, Peter Orner, and Lynn Freed have all participated in the series.
+Master Teachers are visiting writers with rich publication and teaching histories.
+Peter Ho Davies, Marisa Silver, Robert Boswell, Brenda Miller, Karen Bender, C. Michael Curtis, John Freeman, Kevin McIlvoy, Nancy Zafris, Peter Orner, Tom Barbash, and Lynn Freed have all participated in the series.

 Workshops take place over a weekend, include both Saturday and Sunday, from (approximately) 10AM-4PM with a 75 minute break for lunch.
 Each student is given 30 minutes of instructor-focused workshop discussion and written comments on their work.
 Workshops are capped at twelve students, and student manuscripts are distributed and read in advance.
 There is also a craft lecture during every workshop.

 There is a reading and/or cocktail party the Friday before the workshop, so that everyone has a chance to meet and chat.
 While the workshop focus is serious, the vibe is open and welcoming.
 If you are traveling to or new to Sacramento or Master Teacher workshops, the series facilitator Valerie Fioravanti will make sure you are welcomed and introduced to other writers before workshop begins.